 - It might take you longer to recover from injuries

 - Your hair may start to thin and fall out

 - Your brain will start to feel foggy, making focus and concentration difficult

 The best way to ensure you are getting as much protein as possible throughout your day is to consume one if not more protein-packed food with every meal, and snacks too if you want.
 Here are some vegan-friendly foods that contain protein.

 - Peanut butter

-Click here for a larger list of delicious protein rich foods for vegans.
+Click here for a larger list of delicious protein-rich foods for the vegan diet plan for weight loss.
 If you still aren’t getting enough protein, you can try using protein powder as a harmless supplement to give your daily protein intake a boost.
 Get creative with the ways you use it each week.

 Iron is a mineral also found richly in meat, though it is found naturally in many other foods besides meat as well.
-Some foods, like cereals and pastas, are fortified with iron, meaning they have had iron added to them when it does not naturally occur.
+Some foods, like cereal and pasta, are fortified with iron, meaning they have had iron added to them when it does not naturally occur.

 How much iron do you need per day?

 Women over 18 years of age need about 18 milligrams of iron per day.